puddlejumper26/htmltojson/README.md

-# htmltojson
-This is the tool to transfer html to json
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).